nkossally/seven-letters/README.md

 ## Section 3 – System Architecture

+This project uses React to build components.
+The benefits of React include efficent rendering due to its virtual DOM, and reusable components.
+This project uses Redux for state management.
+Among other variables, player hand, computer hand, played letters and letters staged on the board are stored in global state.
+Storing these variables in global states avoids prop drilling.

 ### 3.1 Components

-There are two basic components, Letter and Board.
+There are five basic components to this project: App, ScrabbleBoard, Hand, ComputerHand and Letter.
+App controls game logic and renders the ScrabbleBoard.
+ScrabbleBoard contains the layout of the game, and contains the child components Hand and ComputerHand.
+The two hand components render Letter components.
-Letter: Props for this component include letter, board row, board column, and hand index.
+Props for the Letter component include letter, board row, board column, and hand index.
 Letters can be in a player’s hand, in the computer’s hand, or on the board.
 Props determine the component’s behavior.
 For example, letters are draggable only if they are either in a player’s hand, or temporarily placed on the board and not yet submitted.
-Board: This is a 15 by 15 grid.
-No props are needed.
-Letters that are placed on the board, temporarily or permanently, can be retrieved from Redux state.

 ### 3.2 Data Structures and Algorithms